OMN vs UAE Dream11 prediction, top picks, schedule and all match details - Republic World

-The first match of the ICC Cricket World Cup League Two 2019-22 will be played between Oman and the United Arab Emirates.
+The fifth match of the ICC Men's Cricket World Cup League 2 will be played between Oman and the United Arab Emirates.
 The match is scheduled to be played at the Al Amerat Cricket Ground (Ministry Turf 1) in Al Amerat, Oman.

-Their 50-overs fixture will be played on January 5, 2020 at 11:00 AM IST.
+Let us look at the OMN vs UAE Dream11 match preview, schedule, predictions and other details of the match.

-The ongoing ICC Cricket World Cup League Two 2019-22 will feature 126 ODI matches between seven teams in a round-robin format.
+The ongoing ICC Men's Cricket World Cup League 2will feature 126 ODI matches between seven teams in a round-robin format.
 At the end of the tournament, the top three teams will qualify for the 2022 Cricket World Cup Qualifier while the bottom four teams will be relegated to the 2022 ICC Cricket World Cup Play-Offs.

 OMN Squad: Jatinder Singh, Aqib Ilyas, Fayyaz Butt, Zeeshan Maqsood (c), Suraj Kumar (w), Mohammad Nadeem, Khawar Ali, Bilal Khan, Naseem Khushi, Kaleemullah, Jay Odedra, Sandeep Goud, Badal Singh, Mohammad Sanuth.